Bible Paradoxes Mk 8: 35 CLICK TITLE FOR AUDIO

-You get exalted through humility – Jas 4:10; 1 Pet 5:6 – as one preacher used to say, “The way up is down.”
+You are exalted through humility – Jas 4:10; 1 Pet 5:6 – as one preacher used to say, “The way up is down.”
 If you exalt yourself, God will abase you.
 Dan 4:37, “those that walk in pride he is able to abase.”
 Before honor is humility.
 Forget about recognition from men.
 Forget about the praise of men.
 You do what you do for God with the same mind that Jesus did what he did for God [Phil 2:5-9].
 And in “due time” God will exalt you.

 Conclusion: Jesus saves you when you do exactly the opposite of what the world and your own mind convince you to do.
 You must repent of your own righteousness and receive the righteousness of God through Jesus Christ.
 And then once Jesus saves you, live like a contrarian.
 You must live according to these paradoxes.
 First, you die to live.
 And you grow weak to be strong.
 Then, you serve to become free.
 And you give and thereby receive.
 When you humble yourself now, the Lord will exalt you later.